 Good Client Relation Management (CRM) is essential for cashing in on sale potential from a “customer” base, which includes contacts with whom the business has already been done and those who have shown interest but have yet to make a purchase.

 It is important to remember that for most businesses, only a tiny percentage of sales are achieved quickly and without having to maintain some type of ongoing relationship with each potential client.

-If we neglect to nurture ties with those who may be interested in buying a product or service from us in the future we will be missing out on a substantial number of sales.
+If we neglect to nurture ties with those who may be interested in buying a product or service from us in the future, we will be missing out on a substantial number of sales.
 We must play our cards right and lead potential clients to a point where we can make a sales pitch they simply cannot turn down.

-We should keep track of anything which we can pull out of our sleeve at the right moment to help us close the deal.
+We should keep track of anything we can pull out of our sleeves at the right moment to help us close the deal.
 CRM systems are designed to help us collect and use relevant information.

-An easy to integrate and simple to operate CRM system.
-This system features an extremely friendly, intuitive, user interface.
-This ensures that as many members of staff as possible may benefit from using it.
-The mobile app for use in the field is also exceptionally user friendly ensuring all relevant data is available anytime and anywhere.
+An easy-to-integrate and simple-to-operate CRM system.
+This system features an amicable, intuitive user interface.
+This ensures that as many staff members as possible may benefit from using it.
+The mobile app for use in the field is also exceptionally user-friendly, ensuring all relevant data is available anytime and anywhere.

 Salesforce is considered to be one of the best CRM systems available, it has artificial intelligence features so that the system automatically proposes, at ideal times, possible actions which may help you finalize deals.

 There are several possible user packages to choose from.
 The most basic one, at 25 Euro a month, allows access to 5 users at the most.
 The most expensive package costs 300 Euro a month.
 There’s a 30-day free trial period for any package you may be interested in.

 A CRM system collects all communication between you and a customer, whether made by Email, SMS, social network, chat, forum, contact form on your website, etc.